 We found 4 family medicine practitioners who accept Humana Silver HMO near Greensboro, NC.

-Dr. Robert Beam specializes in family medicine and urgent care and practices in Kernersville, NC, Greensboro, NC, and Winston-Salem, NC.
-He graduated from the University of Tennessee Health Science Center College of Medicine.
-Dr. Beam trained at a hospital affiliated with the University of Tennessee for his residency.
-He has a 2.5 out of 5 star average patient rating.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Beam takes.
-Dr. Beam is professionally affiliated with Novant Health Forsyth Medical Center.
-His practice is open to new patients.
+Dr. Robert Beam practices family medicine and urgent care in Kernersville, NC, Greensboro, NC, and Winston-Salem, NC.
+Dr. Beam is affiliated with Novant Health Forsyth Medical Center.
+He studied medicine at the University of Tennessee Health Science Center College of Medicine.
+His training includes a residency program at a hospital affiliated with the University of Tennessee.
+His average patient rating is 3.0 stars out of 5.
+He honors several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+Dr. Beam is accepting new patients.

-Dr. Stephanie Losq specializes in family medicine.
-She is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Dr. Losq is a graduate of Tulane University School of Medicine.
-She is affiliated with Moses Cone Health System.
+Dr. Stephanie Losq works as a family medicine practitioner in Greensboro, NC.
+She is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+She is a graduate of Tulane University School of Medicine.
+Dr. Losq is affiliated with Moses Cone Health System.

 Conditions / Treatments